tonyzonghui/ISPageScrollView/README.md

 # ISPageScrollView

+Note: This is a sub-project of [UIKitHelper](https://github.com/tonyzonghui/UIKitHelper) git project.
+You may want to use UIKitHelper in your project for more UIKit utilities.

+---

 ### Description

 ISPageScrollView is a UIScrollView subclass optimised for huge number of pages display.
 It uses lazy-loading mechanism to maintain only the previous few pages and the next few pages in order to minimize the memory usage.